maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ## Introduction

-The RCX contains two memories: ROM and RAM.
+The RCX (smart brick in RIS) contains two memories: ROM and RAM.
-The ROM contains a bootloader, which starts running when the RCX is powered.
+The ROM contains a **bootloader**, which starts running when the RCX is powered.
-The bootloader checks if there is a valid RAM image - with "(flex) firmware" - and if so runs that.
+The bootloader checks if there is a valid RAM image - with **(flex) firmware** - and if so runs that.
 The flex firmware controls the display and buttons.
-If the user presses the _Run_ button, the flex firmware will run the user application (there are five slots, and the _Prgm_ selects the slot/application to run).
-A second press on _Run_ stops the application.
+If the user presses the _Run_ button, the flex firmware will run the **user application** (there are five slots, and the _Prgm_ button selects the slot/application to run).
+A second press on _Run_ stops the user application.

 ![System overview](images/system.svg)